-It is difficult to develop new TB vaccines, as determining which ones will work well and which will not is not straightforward.
+It is difficult to develop new TB vaccines, as it is not easy to determine which ones will work well and which will not.
 In vaccine studies against other diseases, such as influenza and malaria, it is possible to experimentally infect volunteers in a controlled way with the disease in question to see if the vaccine being studied stops you getting infected.
-This is called a 'Controlled Human Infection' or "Challenge" study and is possible where the disease being studied is self-limiting or where safe, effective and short treatment regimens exist.
+This is called a 'Controlled Human Infection' or "challenge" study and is possible where the disease being studied is self-limiting or where safe, effective and short treatment regimens exist.
 Unfortunately, this is not the case with the bacteria which causes TB, which requires a minimum of 6 months of treatment with multiple medications.
 However, using a related but far less infectious bacteria is an alternative.

-As such, we have developed a way of using the bacteria from the BCG vaccine in a Challenge study to test experimental TB vaccines.
-These bacteria will be introduced into the lungs of healthy volunteers by turning the BCG vaccine liquid into a very fine mist (aerosol) which can be breathed in (inhaled).
+We have developed a way of using the bacteria from the BCG vaccine in a challenge study to test experimental TB vaccines.
+These bacteria are introduced into the lungs of healthy volunteers by turning the BCG vaccine liquid into a very fine mist (aerosol) which can be breathed in (inhaled).
 We will use washings collected from the lung during a procedure called a bronchoscopy (see page 9) and blood tests to measure the mild BCG "infection" and the body's immune response to it.